Review the Airport Layout Plans for the state-managed airports.

-NOTE: Forest firefighting is common at this airport during summer months.
-Please check NOTAMs, TFRs and watch for helicoptor activity.
-Contact the State Airport Manager for additional information at firstname.lastname@example.org or 360-618-2477.
+Forest firefighting is common at this airport during summer months.
+Please check NOTAMs, TFRs and watch for helicopter activity.
+Contact the State Airport Manager for additional information at email@example.com or 360-618-2477 .

 Constructed in 1948, Bandera was one of our first state airports.
 Nestled in the beautiful upper Snoqualmie Valley 14 miles east of North Bend, this field still serves as a vital emergency airport.
 This quiet, scenic airport offers a calm way to spend an hour on a stopover, or for an overnight camping trip.
 The airport is just a few feet off Interstate 90, yet is quiet and removed from the noise of the city.
 The scenery and air are truly something to enjoy.
 The nearby Snoqualmie River provides fairly good fishing, though the trout generally run only six to eight inches long.
 It is an excellent location for mountain flying practice.
 Though surrounded by mountains, the valley is wide enough for maneuvering most light aircraft.
 The airport is frequently used by instructors for training students in soft field work and in mountain flying.
 Glider clubs frequently base out of Bandera.

 Bandera has a 2,344 foot turf runway which is extremely soft when wet.
 Field elevation is 1636 feet, and some density altitude problems can be encountered on a summer day.
 Trees surround the airport close in, and there are trees close to each end of the field in the approaches.
 Elk, deer and motorcyclists may be encountered on the field.
 The surface is rough.
 Vehicle ruts, and frost heaved rocks are possible.
 The south third of the runway is almost always soft, and the runway is generally smoother the farther north you land.
 Overflight to check for surface damage, presence of obstructions, and height of grass is essential.
 The airport is usually open from June 1st to October 1st.